Animation vs Live Action [Pros, Cons, Use Cases & Tools]

 Source

-The original animated version treated the movie with dreamy colors and exaggerated expressions, making every moment magical.
+The original animated version used dreamy colors and exaggerated expressions, making every moment magical.

 Meanwhile, in the live-action, those majestic lions have real-world textures, like rippling muscles and even faintly protruding ribs, that bring a raw, wild edge to the story.